Guidelines for remuneration of senior executives

 The retirement age for the company’s CEO is 65.
 Pension expenses comprise defined- contribution pensions, for which the premium is equal to 35 per cent of pensionable salary.
 Pensionable salary refers to basic salary as long as the CEO remains employed by the company.
 Salary paid upon termination is not pensionable.

 The CEO is entitled to 30 days of holiday and, in addition to the taxable benefits described above, also to health insurance and a company car.
 If the CEO chooses to refrain from a company car then monthly compensation is paid corresponding to the taxable benefit value.

 Remuneration of the Board of Directors

-The fees to the Chairman and members of the Board are paid in accordance with the resolutions of the AGM.
-No remuneration is paid to the Board beyond that approved by the AGM now that the aforementioned incentive programme has been concluded.
-The CEO receives no directors’ fees.
-Directors’ fees paid during the financial year totalled SEK 2.7 million.
+Remuneration to the Chairman and other members of the Board is paid according to the decision of the AGM.
+No remuneration is paid to the Board beyond that approved by the AGM.
+Directors’ fees paid during the fiscal year totalled SEK 2.5 million.